Updated: Nov 2, 2020

 This Article Includes 4 topics - please feel free to skip forward for your reading preferences.

-I stumbled upon Ginger Chi on a late night search on the inter-webs which often looks like Alice with tunnel vision swimming in deep pools of virtual information - which then eventually leads to blood shot eyes caused by sleep deprivation.
-Now with that being said - I was specifically looking for hair growth tools that would increase blood flow to the scalp.
+I stumbled upon Ginger Chi on a late night search on the inter-webs which often looks like Alice falling down the rabbit hole - swimming in deep pools of virtual information during late hours of the night.
+Now with that being said - I was specifically looking for hair growth tools that would increase blood flow to the scalp to aid hair growth.

 perfect compliment to her beauty line based on Chi.
 Unable to find the quality tools she had known, she travelled to the source in the province of Liaoning, China where Xiuyan Jade is mined.
 On her voyage Anna found artisans and worked with them to refine and improve the tools for its sturdiness.